An installment loan is a loan where you agree to pay back a set amount each month for the length of the loan.

 The application won’t burn an entire evening away, and the turnaround time is pretty fast.
 It’s a go-to loan for when you’re in a pinch.

-Are there different types of installment loans?
+What are the different types of installment loans?

+Most loans that people get are considered installment loans.
 Whether they’re car loans, mortgages, student loans, or unsecured loans, all of those are what we call installment loans because you are paying on the loan in clearly defined installments.

 You know exactly how much money you’re going to need for each payment, and you know exactly when the last payment will be.